axis80/quickform/README.md

 are sent via email using PHPMailer.

 Quickform does not currently perform validation of the values passed to it in the form fields.
-It merely checks whether required field have been completed.
+It merely checks whether required fields have been filled out.
 This is sufficient for most small web sites.

 ## Requirements